← Back to Learning Hub

 3.2 The Plant's Natural Defense: Leaf Age and Position

-Consequently, the highest concentration of caffeine is found in the most vulnerable, new-growth parts of the plant: the tender buds and young shoots.48 The older, more mature leaves49 and, even more so, the tea stems51 contain significantly lower levels of caffeine.
+The single most significant botanical determinant of caffeine in a tea leaf is its age and position on the plant.
+Caffeine functions as a natural insecticide.
+Consequently, the highest concentration of caffeine is found in the most vulnerable, new-growth parts of the plant: the tender buds and young shoots.
+The older, more mature leaves and stems contain significantly lower levels.

-This botanical fact explains the "White Tea Paradox."
-Consumers often believe white tea is lowest in caffeine, which is generally true for its category (15–30 mg).53 However, this is a generalization.
-A high-grade Silver Needle white tea is made exclusively from tea buds48, which are packed with caffeine for protection.
-Conversely, a lower-grade Shou Mei white tea is made from older, more mature leaves38 and has a much lower caffeine content.
+Consumers often assume white tea is lowest in caffeine.
+This is a generalization.
+A high-grade Silver Needle white tea is made *exclusively* from young tea buds.
+Because these buds are packed with caffeine for self-defense, a Silver Needle can easily have *more* caffeine than a cheap black tea made from older, mature leaves.

 3.3 A Tale of Two Varietals: Camellia sinensis Botany

 This genetic difference is a major confounding factor in the "black vs. green" debate.
 A consumer comparing a black Assam tea (assamica) with a green Sencha tea (sinensis) is, in effect, comparing two genetically different plants.
-The assamica varietal is already predisposed to be a high-caffeine plant, regardless of its processing.

 Section 4: The Brewer's Control: The Science of Caffeine Extraction